marmal88/Cars/README.md

 ---
 ## 4. Model Selection

-The model selected was a standard **resnet**.
+The model selected was a standard **resnet**, either with 101 or 152 layers

 Considerations for model selection
-- Able to be retrained within timeline (~1 day) with fairly accurate results
+- Able to be retrained within timeline (<1 day) with fairly accurate results
   - Already pretrained on imagenet
   - Performs well across various machine learning classification tasks
 - Reasonable model architecture